savelasquezs/savelasquezs/README.md

 ## 🎓 Education

-- I studied software development at SENA, a public technical education institution in Colombia. 🎓
+- I studied Software Development at SENA, a public technical education institution in Colombia. 🎓
-- I studied web development at Platzi, an online education platform for Latin America. 🚀
+- I’ve been studying Software Development (frontend, backend, Git, databases, data analysis...) at Platzi for almost three years now.
+It’s an online education platform for Latin America. 🚀
-- I'm currently studying software engineering at INSTITUCION UNIVERSITARIA PASCUAL BRAVO, a public university in Medellín. 📚
+- I'm currently studying Software Engineering at Institución Universitaria Pascual Bravo, a public university in Medellín. 📚

 ## 💻 Projects

-- I've created projects using Vue.js and Quasar Framework, a high-performance full-stack web development framework based on Vue.js. 🌟
-- You can check out some of my projects on my GitHub profile. 🙌🏼
+I've created projects mainly using Vue.js for the frontend, along with the Quasar Framework and Element Plus as component libraries.
+On the backend, I've worked with Google Firebase and PHP with Laravel.
+I'm currently working privately on a WhatsApp API project using Node.js with Express. 🌟

 ## 📚 Learning

-- I'm currently learning PHP with Laravel and Symfony, two popular web development frameworks for PHP. 🐘
+- I'm currently learning Express js, a popular web development frameworks for Node js. 🐘
 - I'm also interested in learning more about:

   - React, ⚛️
-  - Node.js 🟢
   - MongoDB 🍃

 ## 📫 Contact